 By 1977, the monarchy was seen as just another outdated institution to rail against.

 Along with the Government, the schools, religion, commercialisation, disco music, 3-day weeks, boredom, and poverty – the Monarchy was very near the top of the list of Punk’s prime targets.
 The Queen’s face stared out from Westwood’s T-shirts, and young, newly politicised Punks were questioning everything, including the Royal family, who seemed outmoded, out numbered, and old-fashioned.
 They were clearly part of the wider problem, they were the arch establishment, and had to be called out.
-In 1977 the establishment’s Silver Jubilee celebrations were planned as Pomp, Circumstance, lots more Pomp and some street parties for the little people – just like on VE Day, only with more Jammie Dodgers.
+In 1977 the establishment’s Silver Jubilee celebrations were planned as Pomp, Circumstance, lots more Pomp and some street parties for the little people – just like on VE Day, only with more Jammie Dodgers and less talk of the War.
 As the world’s media turned its attention to the UK, the calling out could begin.

 “There are not many songs written over baked beans at the breakfast table that went on to divide a nation and force a change in popular culture.” – John Lydon